mbolt01/TCP-NTCP-dose_var_model/README.md

 import matplotlib.pyplot as plt

-# Generate a set of results
+# Generate a set TCP of results
 results = model.completeTCPcalc(n=1000,                     # number of patients in population to model
                                 alphabeta_use=10,           # mean alpha/beta
                                 alphabeta_sd_use=20,        # SD of alpha/beta (%)